-Service charges: the lifeblood of leasehold flats and houses and essential for the repairs and maintenance of the building.
-They are broken down into 3 main areas:
+Service charges are the lifeblood of blocks of flats and leasehold houses and how these payments are used are broken down into 3 main areas:

-- Day to day expenditure such as the heating and lighting of the common parts, cleaning, buildings insurance, salaries and management fees all of which are payable every year and collected according to the terms of the lease;
+- Day-to-day expenditure such as external lighting, security camera maintenance, drainage cleaning, buildings insurance, salaries and management fees all of which are payable every year and collected according to the terms of the lease;

 Another area of service charge control is set out by the ICAEW Tech 03/11 Residential Service Charge Accounts which is now recognised as best practice and included in the RICS Service Charge Residential Management Code and Additional Advice 3rd Edition.